Arran Coastal Way - 8 Days & 7 Nights

 The Lochranza Hotel stands amidst this timeless village and has a spectacular panoramic view across the bay.
 The hotel is traditionally decorated throughout and has a high level of service.
 The bar food uses the best of fresh local produce served in the style of traditional home cooked meals, and there is a great slection of malt whiskies, real ale, spirits and wine.

-This route follows a remote section of Arran's coast, with views across the water to the Isle of Bute.
-After passing Fallen Rocks and the abandonded white cottage at Laggan the route becomes rocky and boggy in places.
-Finally, leading to an easier section of path and road as you approach Lochranza with views across the water to the castle.
+A real highlight of the coastal way as you follow a remote section of Arran's coast past deserted beaches giving views across the water to the Isle of Bute.
+After passing Fallen Rocks and the abandoned white cottage at Laggan the route becomes rocky and boggy in places before passing the Cock of Arran.
+Finally, leading to an easier section of path and road as you approach the spectacularly located Lochranza with its rugged mountains and photogenic views across the water to the castle dating back to the 13th century.
+If you want to end your day in style with a dram of Whisky, a quick stop at the local, Lochranza distillery is a must!

 Because of a lack of accommodation in Lochranza, you may spend the night in Corrie.
 Included transfers will be arranged for you.